tusharbhute/Trailhead/README.md

 # Trailhead Master Branch.
-This is the main branch
+This is the master branch.